nmsoikat/useful-git-command/git-stash.md

 # GIT STASH
-The written code is not ready to commit.
-But we want to switch the branch.
-For this use stash 😀
+The code is not ready to be committed, but we want to switch branches.
+In this situation, you should use a stash. 😀

 ### Save Stash
 - `git stash` Or `git stash save`